womanonrails/womanonrails.com/_i18n/en/_posts/2015-12-20-what-is-git.md

 layout: post
 title: What is git?
 description: Git basics - Why we use git?
-headline: My code is getting worse, please send more chocolate
+headline: Premature optimization is the root of all evil.
 categories: [tools]
 tags: [environment, git, version control system]
 lang: en